tomgooch/windy-plugin-soarcalc/ReadMe.md

 - One of the really great things about Windy.com is that it offers you a range of the best weather models available.
 Windy defaults to the "ECMWF" (European Centre for Medium Range Weather Forecasting) model which is a great medium resolution global model.
 However, in most regions of the world there are higher resolution models available.
 You will find that these give you a much better view of the soaring weather so please consider switching to these.

 - Don't stick to one model even if it is the highest resolution and most recent forecast available.
-Switch between the models, if they broadly agree then the forecast is likely to be reliable, if they differ substantially then it is likely that there is a lot of uncertainty in all of them.
+Switch between the models, if they broadly agree then the forecast is likely to be reliable, if they differ substantially then it is likely that there is uncertainty even in the "best" forecast.

 ---

 ## Change Log

+### 1.2.19

+- Fixed bug with wind heading (was showing > 360 degrees when in the NE quadrant)
+- Substantially updated documentation and added link to it from the "Windy Plugins" menu.

 ### 1.2.18